-Being overweight is linked to increased pain, so keeping to a healthy weight and losing weight if you need to makes good sense when you have RA.
+Being overweight is linked to increased pain, so keeping to a healthy weight, or losing weight if you need to, makes good sense when you have PsA.

-Carrying extra weight can lead to a bit of a vicious cycle when you have RA: extra weight on painful joints will increase the pain you experience - this is especially true if you have arthritis in your hips, knees, feet or spine.
+Carrying extra weight can lead to a bit of a vicious cycle when you have PsA: extra weight on painful joints will increase the pain you experience.
 Being in pain may then affect your ability to be as active as you'd like.
 This can make your pain worse and may lead to more weight gain.
 It can also be difficult to be more active when you're overweight, which can also lead to increased pain and weight gain.

-As well as directly affecting your RA, there are many other long-term health problems, like heart disease and diabetes, that are linked to being overweight.
+As well as directly affecting your PsA, there are many other long-term health problems, like heart disease and diabetes that are linked to being overweight.